paulcheney/mobile-menu-v5/README.md

 # Mobile Menu v5
-A stylesheet for small screen navigation
+Two Level Navigation with hamburger for small screens and a down arrow for parent menu items.